learnaiwithrafa

 The AI Skill Worth Learning Now: Context Engineering

 Prompt engineering was never really a job, and the models got good enough to do it for you.
-The skill that's actually sticking is context engineering.
-Here's what it is and how to start.
+The skill that's actually sticking is context engineering — here's the full playbook, the six levers, a copy-paste scaffold, and three drills to build it this week.

 • #career